bertman12/wc3-invasion-defense/README.md

 figure out why some undead are not spawning from the categories, seems the element close to the last are not spawning

 amulet of the sentinek is not working for teleport

+kale thas summons orbs around him for 6 seconds dealing damage and then freezes everything inside the circle for 6 seconds

+add an item called Book of Summoning that will summon a random undead minion

+make a round where a dark reflection of the allied heroes spawn with all items and levels and same abilities.

+let player upgrade wall to spikes

+-cam command does it for all

+perhaps if i do multiplayer i can make it so one side fights a wave, then the other side alternates to pve area?

+make the yellow skulls spawn tier 1,2,3 enemies

+add health pot, make salve a little better too

+fix alchemist base health for chemical rage morph units

+since there is a point where you start having excess wood, perhaps i can make upgrades towers or walls and posibly add some upgrades that are wood heavy

+make a support item that lets you buff heroes

+nerf ogre more lol

+**\*\*** make the last round called the eternal night , play some cool dialogue sound, also have this be the night where heroes reflections will spawn, spawn enemies for 5 minutes until they are all dead, then you win the game

+make mask of midas damage teh target instead of cahnging their life, that way mana shield will work

+for the nights passed text, show "Nights Passed: 4/9"